 XVIII.
-Use of Video or Audio Recordings in Student Discipline Matters
+Use of Video or Audio Recordings in Student Discipline Matters recording does become part of a student's education record, the provisions of Policy JRA shall apply.

 The District reserves the right to use audio and/or video recording devices on District property (including school buses) to ensure the health, safety and welfare of all staff, students and visitors.
 Placement and location of such devices will be established in accordance with the provisions of Policies EEAA, EEAE and ECAF.